abhisruta/notes/README.md

 # Notes and Assignments of IISER Kolkata
-This is the collection of my undergrad notes in IISER Kolkata.
+This is the collection of my undergrad notes and presentations at IISER Kolkata.